aws-samples/eks-workshop/content/monitoring/dashboards.md

 Click '+' button on left panel and select 'Import'

-Enter **3131** dashboard id under Grafana.com Dashboard & click 'Load'
+Enter **3131** dashboard id under Grafana.com Dashboard & click 'Load'.

 Leave the defaults, select 'Prometheus' as the endpoint, click 'Import'

+This will show monitoring dashboard for all cluster nodes

 ![grafana-all-nodes](/images/grafana-all-nodes.png)